Vertical forward grip

 A vertical forward grip or foregrip is a vertical pistol grip mounted on the fore-end of a long-barrel firearm, designed for grasping by the frontal support hand (or "off hand").

 Use

 Forward grips aid in the maneuverability of the firearm, since the natural angle of a person's outstretched hand is more oriented to grasping objects at a vertical angle, rather than a horizontal one perpendicular to the body.
 Foregrips can decrease accuracy in precision rifle shooting if the shooter tends to "muscle the weapon".

 Vertical foregrips can have features located inside the inner diameter, such as a deployable bipod inside the grip's housing.
-The M4 Carbine's with similar weapons' different Grip Pod Systems, AKA "Grip Pods" created in 2003 are still used by the American (Include the US Army, USMC, National Guard, US Air Force, FBI, CIA, DEA, Customs Border Patrol, etc), British and Australian armed forces is such a device.
 The grip may also have a tactical light and the control switches molded into the grip's assembly.
 Other designs may contain storage space for spare parts, spare batteries for optics, weapon lights, or small first aid gear.
-Some designs may have a bottom that threads on with an O-ring to make this storage compartment watertight.

 Stubby grip

 A shorter version is referred to as a "stubby grip" and is primarily intended to keep the shooter's hand from moving forward of the muzzle.